toqaayman/UDACITY-LandingPage/Readme.md

 # Description

 This projecct contains one html file, one javascript file and one css file.
 I added a fourth section to the html file.
 In addition to the js code in the app.js file.
-I used
+I used navbarcreatelist function to buikd the navigation bar in the js file.
+Moreoner I added active and inactive class for the selected sections.

 # Table of contents